 The Proposal on AI Liability itself does not create new causes of action in tort, but instead refers to the law of the Member States in this regard.
-Pursuant to art 1 (2), reference is made to the law of non-contractual liability, and to liability based on fault more specifically.
-However, according to art 1(4), Member States retain the power to go further than the AI Liability Directive requires and to facilitate the enforcement of damages claims even more than necessary under the proposed directive.
-Thus, it remains an option for Member States to reverse the burden of proof for certain elements of a damages claim based on delict or to broaden the scope of application for the presumption of causation (art 4) to cases of strict liability under national law.
-The liability shields for online service providers, which were previously found in art 12ff of the e-Commerce Directive 2000/31/EC92 and have now been re-established in art 4ff DSA93, remain unaffected (art 1(3)(c) and recital 23 Proposal on AI Liability).94
+Pursuant to Art 1(2), reference is made to the law of non-contractual liability, and to liability based on fault more specifically.
+However, according to Art 1(4), Member States retain the power to go further than the AI Liability Directive requires and to facilitate the enforcement of damages claims even more than necessary under the proposed directive.
+Thus, it remains an option for Member States to reverse the burden of proof for certain elements of a damages claim based on delict or to broaden the scope of application for the presumption of causation (Art 4) to cases of strict liability under national law.
+The liability shields for online service providers, which were previously found in Art 12 ff. of the e-Commerce Directive 2000/31/EC92 and have now been re-established in Art 4 ff.
+DSA93, remain unaffected (Art 1(3)(c) and recital 23 Proposal on AI Liability).94

-C Addressees
+C. Addressees

-1 Providers and users
+1. Providers and Users

-The addressees of the proposed directive are providers and users of AI systems as defined in the AI Regulation.
-According to art 3 (2) AI Regulation, a provider is any natural or legal person who develops an AI system or has it developed with a view to placing it on the market or putting it into service under its own name or trademark.
-Translated into the terminology of product liability law, provider essentially means manufacturer, as illustrated by comparison to the almost identical definition in art 4(11) Proposal on Product Liability.95 Under art 3 of the proposed AI Liability Directive in combination with art 28 of the AI Regulation, quasi-manufacturers, im-
+The addressees of the proposed directive are providers and users of AI systems as defined in the AI-Regulation.
+According to Art 3 (2) AI Regulation, a provider is any natural or legal person who develops an AI system or has it developed with a view to placing it on the market or putting it into service under its own name or trademark.
+Translated into the terminology of product liability law, provider essentially means manufacturer, as illustrated by comparison to the almost identical definition in Art 4(11) Proposal on Product Liability.95 Under Art 3 of the proposed AI Liability Directive in combination with Art 28 of the AI Regulation quasi-manufacturers, importers and distributors of the AI system, as well as persons who have modified the AI system after it has been placed on the market are on equal footing with the provider.